xdmushui/partner-center-sdk/develop/get-a-customer-s-usage-records.md

 ---
 title: Get usage records for all customers
-description: Partners can get usage records for all customers who purchased a specific Azure service or resource during the current billing period. ms.assetid: ms.date: 10/11/2019 ms.localizationpriority: medium
+description: You can use the CustomerMonthlyUsageRecord resource collection to get usage records for all customers who purchased a specific Azure service or resource (including Microsoft Azure MS-AZR-0145P subscriptions and Azure plans). ms.assetid: ms.date: 10/23/2019 ms.localizationpriority: medium
 ---